 All over the city, witnesses compared stories of what they had seen — street signs uprooted, storefront windows blown out, thick tree trunks snapped in half, a parked van lifted a foot into the air.

 "A huge tree limb, like 25 feet long, flew right up the street, up the hill and stopped in the middle of the air 50 feet up in this intersection and started spinning," said Steve Carlisle, 54.
 "It was like a poltergeist."

 "Then all the garbage cans went up in the air and this spinning tree hits one of them like it was a bat on a ball.
 The can was launched way, way over there," he said, pointing at a building about 120 feet away where a metal garbage can lay flattened.

 "The wind was holding my ceiling up in the air.
-It was like a wave, it went up and fell back down," said 58-year-old Ruby Ellis, who was doing dishes in her top-floor kitchen when the storm hit.
+It was like a wave; it went up and fell back down," Ellis said.
 "After the roof went up, then all the rain came down and I had a flood."

 Eight twisters have hit New York City since 1950, he said.
-The last was in July, when a small one hit the Bronx during a thunderstorm that left thousands without power.
-In 2007, a tornado with winds up to 135 mph touched down in Staten Island and in Brooklyn, where it damaged homes and ripped the roof off a car dealership.
+The last was in July, a small one that whirled through the Bronx during a thunderstorm that left thousands without power.
+In 2007, a tornado with winds as high as 135 mph touched down in Staten Island and Brooklyn, where it damaged homes and sucked the roof off a car dealership.

-Associated Press Writers Beth J. Harpaz, Ula Ilnytzky, Sara Kugler Frazier and Charles Sheehan contributed to this report.
+Associated Press Writers Cristian Salazar, Beth J. Harpaz, Ula Ilnytzky, David B. Caruso and Charles Sheehan contributed to this report.